Overview

 Language Accessibility

 To meet the diverse language needs of targeted communities throughout the county, vote centers will provide facsimile ballots in all the precinct/language combinations as required by California Elections Code.
-Placer County services the following languages: Spanish, Tagalog, Korean, and Punjabi in identified precincts based on census data.
+Placer County services the following languages: Spanish, Tagalog and Punjabi in identified precincts based on census data.
 Additionally, the Placer County Elections Office will automatically send facsimile ballots (by mail or email, based on their identified preference) to those voters in a covered precinct with a required language.

 We make every effort to recruit staff fluent in those languages identified above.
 For all other languages, a language helpline will be available at all vote centers.